dtzxporter/DTZxPorterLanding/pages/tutorial.md

   - Doesn't support any particular color space.
   - Will be significantly larger than any other format.

 Normal map conversion aids in reconstructing normal maps from the game.
+Does not affect the previewer.

 - Normal map conversion `None`:
   - Does nothing to transform the normal maps.